Updated February 3, 2023

 Trust me, I understand that spark and mystique that comets bring!

 But that hasn’t stopped news of potential good shows over the years.
-But if you’re living through a disappointment because ATLAS of fizzling out, then welcome to the club!
+But if you’re living through a disappointment because ZTF not being as good of a show as you expected… sorry to say that this won’t be the first time!

 For many decades, astronomers have always been weary about raising awareness for potential great comets.
 If the internet wasn’t around, it’s quite possible the public could still miss out on them!

-For those too young to remember, Kohoutek was a comet that was discovered in 1973.
-It was supposed to be the “Comet of the Century,” because it was supposed to be an Oort Cloud object visiting the inner solar system for the first time – hence a lot of outgassing from icy material that hasn’t been heated by the Sun yet.
+For those too young to remember, Kohoutek was a comet discovered in 1973 that was hyped to be the “Comet of the Century,” because of initial findings suggesting it being an Oort Cloud object visiting the inner solar system for the first time – hence a lot of outgassing from icy material that hasn’t been heated by the Sun yet.
 But that didn’t happen.
-Instead it never brightened to the expected levels, partially disintegrated as it got closer to the Sun, and by the time it was in a visible position at night, it was barely a naked eye object.
-It also didn’t help that light pollution made it hard for people to spot.
+Instead it never brightened to the expected levels, partially disintegrated as it got closer to the Sun, and by the time it was in a visible position at night, it was barely a naked eye object… if one observed from a location far from city lights…

 Does That Sound familiar?

-C/2012 S1 (ISON) was predicted to be possibly brighter than the Moon at perihelion, when it was brightening at a certain rate while in the outer solar system.
-But as it got closer, the rate slowed down significantly, and never became bright enough for naked eye casual viewers – ultimately it disintegrated after perihelion in late November.
+Another major example was 2013’s C/2012 S1 (ISON), which was predicted to be possibly brighter than the Moon at perihelion.
+But as it got closer, the brightening rate slowed down significantly, and never became bright enough for naked eye casual viewers – ultimately it disintegrated after perihelion in late November.

 And once more in April 2020, Comet C/2019 Y4 (ATLAS), another comet that brightened at an alarming rate in March, ended up breaking apart and rapidly dimmed out of view.
 Even though I gladly imaged it, I remember telling eager people “don‘t get your hopes up too much.”
 And sure enough, almost like it was on cue, the news broke out.